 We’ve all heard of the so-called "dirty dozen" those fruits and vegetables that have the highest levels of pesticide contamination.
-In April 2010, the Environmental Working Group (EWG), a nonprofit environmental advocacy organization, released an updated list of the new “dirty dozen” to help guide consumers.
-According to the EWG, you can reduce the amount of pesticides you consume by nearly 80 percent by avoiding these twelve most contaminated fresh produce.
+In April 2014, the Environmental Working Group (EWG), a nonprofit environmental advocacy organization, released an updated list of the new “dirty dozen” to help guide consumers.
+According to the EWG, you can reduce the amount of pesticides you consume by avoiding these twelve most contaminated fresh produce.

 Why Avoiding the Dirty Dozen is Important for Children